 Giving the 2002 T-Bird another look, the vehicle would have made an ideal different model, with a few tweaks to the front and rear clip and rear fenders.
 Make it a four-seater (easy enough, the platform it’s based on was).
 And strengthen the chassis so cutting the roof for a convertible doesn’t turn the car into a stick of warm butter.

 Lets also take another look at that old bucket, the “Furd Foulcar,” which could be resurrected quite nicely.

 Now, don’t look too hard at this mashup with the Falcon face grafted on the 2002 T-Bird.
 It’s just a crude paste-over, we’re not impressing anyone with graphic artistry.
 But it looks about 10,526 times better anyway.
 Authentic, whereas what they put on the road is artificial.
 The original Thunderbird was detailed and artful, the lazy 2002 washout is a caricature, not an homage.

 You might want to modernize the Falcon front clip somewhat, but it looks just fine as is.
-The chrome bumper looks good too, or it might also look nice in gloss black.
+The chrome bumper looks good too, or it might also look nice in other appearance treatments.
 Why not bring that type of bumper back for some cars?
-They were way more effective too.
+They were more effective, too.
 Well, you know why, they save sixteen cents a car or something without them.